Aleksandr Akimov: Chernobyl disaster

 He was admitted to Pripyat Hospital but was quickly transferred to Moscow Hospital 6.
 By 28 April, the symptoms of 4th degree radiation sickness were evident.
 His wife visited him in hospital and while aware he might not survive, he told her that he would give up working in the nuclear industry.
 During his stay, he discussed possible causes of the accident with Toptunov and Dyatlov but they were mystified.
 Toptunov received a bone marrow transplant in an attempt to restore his immune system.
 Akimov's condition quickly worsened and it was decided a bone marrow transplant was not sufficient, so in a last-ditch effort to save his life a foetal liver cell transplant was administered; it however failed.
 By the time accident investigator Sergei Yankovsky questioned him, Akimov could barely speak and could not provide much more information.
 Akimov eventually succumbed to acute radiation syndrome two weeks after the disaster at the age of 33.
 His family was informed that his death was the only reason he was not prosecuted for the accident.

 While the initial Soviet investigation put almost all the blame on the operators, later findings by the IAEA found that the reactor design and how the operators were informed of safety information was more significant.
-Nonetheless, the operators were found to have deviated from operational procedures, changing test protocols on the fly, and having made "ill judged" actions, making human factors a major contributing factor.
+Nonetheless, the operators were found to have deviated from operational procedures, changing test protocols on the fly, and having made "ill judged" actions, making human action major factors.
+Some articles have challenged this line of thought, stating that the operators' actions were not ill judged.

 Recognition

-In 2008, Akimov was posthumously awarded with the 3rd degree Order For Courage by Viktor Yushchenko, the then President of Ukraine.
+In 2008, Akimov was posthumously awarded with the 3rd degree Order For Courage by Viktor Yushchenko, the then-President of Ukraine.

 He was portrayed by actor Aleksandr Khoroshko in the 2004 Zero Hour television series and by Sam Troughton in the 2019 HBO miniseries Chernobyl.